Quickly create your Colorado Health Care Directive and Living Will

 - Anyone who may be able to claim a debt against your estate

-Distribute your documents.
+Distribute your documents

-Update your health care directive and living will.
+Update your living will

 A good rule of thumb is to review your estate planning documents every few years at least.
 This includes your advance directives.
 You may need to update sooner if you go through any significant life changes.
 In the event that you have gone through a divorce, received a diagnosis of a new medical condition, completed an out-of-state move, or simply had a change of heart, you may wish to change your advance directives.